Company blog and SharePoint Tricks and Tips

 If you want a countdown in your view (i.e. Days left to complete a task) then take a look at this post – http://pathtosharepoint.wordpress.com/2008/08/25/a-countdown-for-tasks-lists/

-Shameless plug – check this product out if you want “Alert Me” type emails when a task is due soon or overdue.
+– or check out Reminder if you want “Alert Me” type emails when a task is due soon or overdue.